Defender Security Cameras: 2026 Review and Pricing

 FYI: PoE stands for Power over Ethernet.
 It means you don’t have to connect your device to a separate power source.
 As long as it’s connected to the internet via an Ethernet cord, you have power.

-As the name implies, the 2K Guard camera from Defender is defined by its 2K recording.
+As the name implies, the 2K Defender GO camera is defined by its 2K recording.
 While 2K isn’t quite as impressive as 4K, it’s still an improvement on the industry standard 1080p.
-2K provides a wider image and more clarity than 1080p.
-The 2K Guard actually features a 123 degree wide-angle field of view.
+2K provides twice as many pixels for clearer digital zooming than 1080p.
+The 2K Defender GO also features a relatively wide 130-degree field of view.

-The other prominent feature of the 2K Guard is that it utilizes onboard recording through a micro-SD card.
+The other prominent feature of the 2K Defender GO is that it utilizes onboard recording through a micro-SD card.
 You don’t have to purchase an extra storage device, and you don’t have to bother with Ethernet cords.
+However, it does not come with a micro-SD card, so factor that into your budget.

 Like the 4K Sentinel, the Guard features audio recording.
 In addition, it has an IP67 rating, which means it’s dust tight and can withstand short immersion in water.